sandialabs/pyttb/docs/source/index.rst

 Contact
 ================

-Please email dmdunla@sandia.gov with any questions about the toolbox that cannot be resolved via issue reporting.
+Please email dmdunla@sandia.gov with any questions about pyttb that cannot be resolved via issue reporting.
 Stories of its usefulness are especially welcome.
 We will try to respond to every email may not always be successful due to the volume of emails.